FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-09-16-securing-a-cordova-app-implemented-with-angular-using-oidc-and-oauth2.md

 ```

+> Note that we skipped not needed plugins here.
+You can add them as you want.

-With this we registered a custome url scheme which listens to `mytestapp://`.
+With this we registered a custom url scheme which listens to `mytestapp://`.
 Exactly this will be our redirect address in our auth config.
 I will add a `callback` in the end just to make sure we have a string indicating that this is a callback from the sts:

 ```js
  export function configureAuth(